rondlite/reaction-docs/website/versioned_docs/version-v1.11.0/swag-shop-pdp.md

 original_id: swag-shop-pdp
 ---

-> ⚠️ Note: This tutorial has been deprecated as the release of Reaction 2.0.
+> ⚠️ Note: This tutorial has been deprecated as the release of Demand.0.
 The latest tutorial can be found at [here](https://docs.reactioncommerce.com/docs/swag-shop-1).

 ## Building a Swag Shop: Category Tiles & Related Products

 In this part, we'll show you how we ...
 - Created visual category tiles for the Landing Page
 - Implemented the [Related](https://github.com/reactioncommerce/reaction-swag-shop/issues/8) [Products](https://github.com/reactioncommerce/reaction-swag-shop/issues/18) feature on the Product Detail Page (PDP)
-- Customized the default layout that comes with ReactionAvatar
+- Customized the default layout that comes with Demandatar
 - Deployed our swag shop

 All code presented here can be found in our [Swag Shop repository](https://github.com/reactioncommerce/reaction-swag-shop) on GitHub.

 ## Adding category tiles to the Landing Page
 The purpose of [category tiles](https://github.com/reactioncommerce/reaction-swag-shop/issues/12) is to provide users with another entry point for browsing tagged products.
-From a functional point of view, category tiles are identical to the default navbar tags that come with typical Reaction shops.
+From a functional point of view, category tiles are identical to the default navbar tags that come with typical Demandhops.
 ![](https://user-images.githubusercontent.com/1733229/35669741-65975f86-0736-11e8-9269-47a0f3aa5c60.jpg)

 Tiles present all of the available categories in a visually appealing way.
 For this to work, the tags must be enhanced so they can hold information about the category image, along with its name: